AnSwErYWJ/CLab/README.md

-check_odd_even.c:check the integer is odd or even. factorial.c:display factorial of an integer if user enters non-negative integer. leap_year.c:check whether a year is leap year.
+check_odd_even.c:check the integer is odd or even. factorial.c:display factorial of an integer if user enters non-negative integer. leap_year.c:check whether a year is leap year. fabonacci.c:displaying Fibonacci sequence up to nth term where n is entered by user.